EABruton/express-waitlist/README.md

 - **.env.development**: this is used whenever the `NODE_ENV` is set to `dev`
 - **.env.test**: this is used whenever the `NODE_ENV` is set to `test`
 - **.env.production**: this is used whenever the `NODE_ENV` is set to `prod`
+- **.env**: this is used solely by the production compose file to provide database environmental variables

-The environmental variable file should have the following variables:
+The application environmental variable file should have the following variables:

 - **DB_HOST**: the host to use for the database (ex: `localhost`)
 - **DB_PORT**: the port to use for the database (ex: `5432`)